COSC5557/hyperparameter-optimization-beckcarver/README.md

 of AutoML systems (e.g. auto-sklearn), scientific papers, or the documentation of the library you are using to determine the hyperparameters to tune and the value ranges.
-Note that there is not only a single way to do this, but define a reasonable space (e.g. don't include whether to turn on debug output or random forests with 1,000,000 trees).
+Note that there is not only a single way to do this, but define a reasonable space (e.g. don't include whether to turn on debug output, or random forests with 1,000,000 trees, or tune the loss function).
+Your hyperparameter search space should be so large that you cannot simply run a grid search.

 Determine the best machine learning algorithm and hyperparameter setting for your dataset.
 Make sure to optimize both the type of machine learning algorithm